ravidosa/notes/academics/notes/holomorphic-function.md

 		germ: collection of pairs o/e to pair parametrization
-	analytic relations (differentiation, integration)
+	analytic relations (differentiation, integration) sequence of analytic functions locally uniformly conveging if $\epsilon$ bound holds in some neighborhood, locally uniformly bounded if bounded in some neighborhood hurwitz theorem: if sequence locally uniformly converging to nonconstant function, $f_n(z_n) = f(z), \lim_{n\to\infty} z_n = z$ dogwalking lemma: analytic functions that stay within bound of each other have same winding number
 ## FTC in $\mathbb{C}$
 $\int_a^b f(t) \, dt = F(b) - F(a), F(x) = \int_a^x f(t) \, dt$ ($F'(x) = f(x)$)
 different geometrical interpretation, but FTC holds